kinnara-digital-studio/kecak-plugins-audit-trail/README.md

 ### Develop Audit Form

 **Audit Form** is the form which structure is needed to capture the audit history for fields in **Main Form**.
 You need to use the same field name with the one in **Main Form** in order to capture the data.
 The field type is not necessarily have to be the same.
-Add another field that can be use to store foreign key (**Main Form**'s id).
+Add another field that can be used to store foreign key (**Main Form**'s id).

 ### Bind **Main Form** with **Audit Form**